5 ways to F*CK UP an IT Project.

 Every team needs a reporting hierarchy.
 On a project you should limit multiple people contacting the supplier or giving their own status updates to the project sponsor.
 We find a lovely graph shows the team who manages who and what work stream reports to where.

 Also, let’s not forget documentation is included in the Governance set up of a project, so things like a Project Initiation Document, RAID Log, Project Kick Off Slides, Action Log, detailed Project Plan..
 Importantly, all these documents will need regularly maintaining and updating in their own workshop sessions.
-All this requires E.F.F.O.R.T. which we’ve seen doesn’t always happen.
+This is all about the detail and requires E.F.F.O.R.T but should be the least you expect from your project manager.

 In our opinion, these are the top 5 ways to F*ck up an IT Project… To completely eradicate any error, appoint one of our Project Managers then you’ll have nothing to worry about.